smartcontractkit/cre-sdk-typescript/packages/cre-sdk/README.md

 ### 1. Simple Cron-scheduled task

-See the [hello-world](https://github.com/smartcontractkit/cre-sdk-typescript/tree/main/packages/cre-sdk-examples/src/hello-world) example for a simple example that runs a cron-based operation on CRE at intervals you define in the `config.js` file.
+See the [hello-world](https://github.com/smartcontractkit/cre-sdk-typescript/tree/main/packages/cre-sdk-examples/src/hello-world) example that runs a cron-based operation on CRE at intervals you define in the `config.json` file.

 ### 2. API Data Aggregation